2019 Mercedes-Benz CLS spy shots and video

 2019 Mercedes-AMG GT 4 spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo

 There won’t be a direct rival to AMG’s existing CLS63, as the Affalterbach tuner is planning its own fastback sedan previewed by the GT concept unveiled at the 2017 Geneva auto show.
-We've also spied prototypes for this model which is tipped to be called a GT 4 and due on sale in mid-2018.
+We've also spied prototypes for this model which is tipped to be called a GT 4 and on sale in mid-2018.
 Although prototypes for AMG's sedan resemble the CLS, they have a lower and wider stance along with unique designs for the lights and grille.

 Look for the redesigned CLS to also arrive in showrooms during 2018.
 A reveal is rumored for later in 2017.

 Unfortunately, there won’t be a repeat of the wagon body style, referred to as a CLS Shooting Brake.
-The body style, which was offered in the United States, hasn’t proven popular.
+The body style, which wasn't offered in the United States, hasn’t proven popular.

 Email This Page